hnrt/timeless/README.md

 In general, as it is hard to mock a static method of the system library like Calendar.getInstance(), you would need to wrap it with your own class and then to mock the wrapping class.
 It would be fine if you could do so.

-A class, "TimeMachine", provided by this project tries to approach to this matter in a different way.
+A class `TimeMachine` provided by this project tries to approach to this matter in a different way.
 This is not a universal solution, but it might work very well in certain situations.

 With this class, you don't have to mock any time-related classes; you can easily set the current date as you want.

-A unit test class, "TimeMachineTest", has been tested on Windows 10 and Linux/Cent OS 6.
+A unit test class `TimeMachineTest` has been tested on Windows 10 and Linux/Cent OS 6.
 The classes working properly with TimeMachine class are Date, Calendar, LocalDateTime, and ZonedDateTime.

 ## How to run the unit test class on Windows platform

 Prepare Microsoft Visual Studio.
 I'm using Microsoft Visual Studio Community 2017, which is available free of charge, on Windows 10 Pro x64.

+Start Visual Studio IDE, open TimeMachineWin32.sln, and build the solution with the configuration set to `Debug|x64`.

+You can build the solution at a command line, too, as follows.

 Open x64 Native Tools Command Prompt for VS 2017.